ignite/cli/docs/readme.md

 ## Install Ignite CLI

-To install the `cli` binary in `/usr/local/bin` run the following command:
+To install the `ignite` binary in `/usr/local/bin` run the following command:

 ```
 curl https://get.cli.network/ignite! | bash
 ```

-## Projects using Ignite CLI and Cosmos SDK
+## Projects using Tendermint and Cosmos SDK

 Many projects already showcase the Tendermint BFT consensus engine and the Cosmos SDK.
 Explore the [Cosmos Network Ecosystem](https://cosmos.network/ecosystem/apps) to discover a wide variety of apps, blockchains, wallets, and explorers that are built in the Cosmos ecosystem.